open-sdg/open-sdg/docs/deployment.md

 ## Staging vs Production

 It is helpful to have both a "staging" and "production" version of the site, in order to preview changes (staging) before they are presented to the public (production).
-More details on this can be found [here](./hosting/production.md).
+More details on this can be found the [production hosting documentation](hosting/production.md).

 ## Deployment overview for the two repositories